-The DefaultWsdlllDefinition which builds a WSDL from a XSD schema.
-This definition iterates over all element elements found in the schema, and creates a message for all elements.
+The DefaultWsdl11Definition (and therefore, the <dynamic-wsdl> tag) builds a WSDL from a XSD schema by using conventions.
+It iterates over all element elements found in the schema, and creates a message for all elements.
 Next, it creates WSDL operation for all messages that end with the defined request or response suffix.
-The default request suffix is Request; the default response suffix is Response, though these can be changed by setting the requestSuffix and responseSuffix properties, respectively.
+The default request suffix is Request; the default response suffix is Response, though these can be changed by setting the requestSuffix and responseSuffix attributes on <dynamic-wsdl />, respectively.
 It also builds a portType, binding, and service based on the operations.

-For instance, if our Orders.xsd schema defines the GetOrdersRequest and GetOrdersResponse elements, the XsdBasedSoap11Wsdl4jDefinitionBuilder will create a GetOrdersRequest and GetOrdersResponse message, and a GetOrders operation, which is put in a Orders port type.
+For instance, if our Orders.xsd schema defines the GetOrdersRequest and GetOrdersResponse elements, <dynamic-wsdl> will create a GetOrdersRequest and GetOrdersResponse message, and a GetOrders operation, which is put in a Orders port type.